asuh/front-end-windows/readme.md

     choco install virtualbox

+Note: VirtualBox can usually coexist with Hyper-V/WSL2 on modern versions, but some VMs may perform worse or require configuration changes.

 ## Docker

 Similar to Vagrant, I increasingly use Docker for professional projects.
 It comes with similar benefits to Vagrant, such as portability, encapsulation for the environment within the OS, and consistent environments.
 Docker goes a little further because it's a container manager it's lighter in resources and file size than Vagrant.

     choco install docker-desktop

 Docker can be quite powerful but complicated to set up.
 For this reason, I'm a fan of another project which is a wrapper around Docker called [Lando](https://lando.dev/).
 Originally designed for Drupal, it's increased support for many other environments including WordPress, Node.js, and Laravel.
 You can find the [latest executable file on Github](https://github.com/lando/lando/releases).

 For privacy, I recommend disabling tracking.
 Inside of your `.lando.yml` file, add the following: